Prime isogenous discriminant ideal twins: Preliminaries

 such that the discriminant $\Delta$ of the equation satisfies $\minD = \left( \Delta \right).$ \end{definition}

-Such a global Weierstrass model for $E/K$ exists if and only if the Weierstrass class of $E$ is trivial, i.e., $[\mathfrak{a}_{E/K}] = [\left( 1 \right)]$ \cite[Proposition 8.2, Section VIII]{Silverman2009}.
-Thus, if the class number of $K$ is~1, every elliptic curve over $K$ has a global minimal model.
+Such a global Weierstrass model for $E$ exists if and only if the Weierstrass class of $E$ is trivial, i.e., $[\mathfrak{a}_{E}] = [\left( 1 \right)]$ \cite[Proposition 8.2, Section VIII]{Silverman2009}.
+Thus, if $K$ has class number one, then every elliptic curve over $K$ has a global minimal model.